AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Evaluation

 \subsection{Multigrid preconditioned conjugate gradients (MGPCG)}

-In this benchmark we use a sparsely populated region in a $512\times 512$ domain.
+Multigrid algorithms have frequent sparse data structure operations on grids of multiple resolutions.
+We test our system on a complex MGPCG Poisson solver.
+We use a sparsely populated region in a $1024\times 1024$ (2D) and $256\times 256 \times 256$ (3D) grid.
 We follow the MGPCG solver design in ~\cite{hu2019taichi}.
-Four multigrid levels are used, and for each level we use a two-level sparse grid.
-Notably, our optimizer is able to bring down the amount of tasks launched from $880,820$ to $177,614$, which is $5.0\times$ fewer.
-This is because the restriction, smoothing, and prolongation operations leads to $351,440$ redundant list generation tasks, which are reduced to $343$ ($1025\times$ fewer) with our list generation removal and activation demotion.
-Note that the CUDA speed up ($3.34\times$) is much higher than the x64 speed up ($1.07\times$), likely because parallel task launches on GPUs are relatively more expensive than that on CPUs, and the majority of the speed ups in this benchmark case is from eliminating small kernels such as list generation and clearing.
-The task fusion pass is also able to fuse the Jacobi smoothing and reduction kernels, leading to improved memory performance. \WTODO{ablation study}
+In the 2D case, for example, our optimizer is able to bring down the number of tasks launched from $1,057,560$ to $224,568$ (only $21\%$ of the original number).
+This is because the restriction, smoothing, and prolongation operations lead to $420,912$ redundant list generation tasks, which are reduced to $8004$ ($2\%$ of the original) by our list generation removal and activation demotion (Fig.~\ref{fig:mgpcg}).
+Note that the CUDA speed ups ($2.49\times$ in 2D and $1.44\times$ in 3D) are much higher than the x64 speed up ($1.12\times$ in 2D and $1.07\times$ in 3D), likely because parallel task launches on GPUs are relatively more expensive than that on CPUs, and the majority of the speed ups in this benchmark case is from eliminating small kernels such as list generation and clearing. \reproduce{benchmark\_mgpcg.py --arch [cpu/cuda] -d [2/3] -r [1024/256] -n 20}

+We also evaluated the acceleration ratio of our optimizer, on problems of different scales.
+Note that part of the acceleration comes from reduced kernel launches, and larger-scale problems the kernel launching overhead is relatively smaller compared to more computation.
+Therefore, the wall-clock time improvement drops from $2.69\times$ to $2.23\times$ when the grid resolution raises from $128^2$ to $4096^2$.
+See our supplemental document for more details.